jeremyjjbrown/kubernetes-brownbag/README.md

   https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/
 - CronJobs allow run to completion at intervals defined in cron format. https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/

+- StatefulSets are for managing stateful applications like Databases, zookeeeper, consul, et al. https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/

 - Deployments allow for pods to be used as services in a highly scalable fashion.
-  They also facilitate rolling updates for pods during updates for the containers or the underlying server instance. https://kubernetes.io/docs/concepts/workloads/controllers/deployment/
+  They also facilitate rolling updates for pods during updates for the container or the underlying server instance. https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

 There are more types of ways to schedule pods documented under Controllers: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-Lets's create a deployment and access it via kubedns.
+Lets's create a deployment and access it via port-forwarding.

+deployment.yaml
 ```yaml
 apiVersion: apps/v1
 kind: Deployment